Jan Moir Reveals Angelina Jolie’s Dark Side, Is She Against Her?

 Known for writing below-the-belt remarks and harsh comments on a number of famous celebs, Jan Moir fuels rumors on Angelina Jolie’s dark side in her recent article released by Daily Mail.
-Jan wrote against the well-known actress asking the question for the readers to answer, Should Angelina Jolie be idolized?
+Jan wrote against the well-known actress asking the question for the readers to answer, “should Angelina Jolie be idolized?”

 Who is Jan Moir?